Loading...

 A visual resource can be used to inspire creative work.

-These can include such things as a fashion moodboard.
+These can include such things as a fashion mood board.

 A quick check for understanding.

-What can visual resources help a textile designer to explore?
-Is it A, colour, pattern, texture, form, and meaning?
-B, fabric types, machine speed, and thread colour?
-C, sewing tools, clothing sizes, logos and zips?
-Or D, celebrity, seasons, and shopping habits?
-Well done if you recognise it's A, colour, pattern, texture, form and meaning.
+Is it A, color, pattern, texture, form, and meaning; B, fabric types, machine speed, and thread color; C, sewing tools, clothing sizes, logos, and zips; or D, celebrities, seasons, and shopping habits?

-Photos can be a great source of inspiration as I'm sure you've discovered.
+Photos can be a great source of inspiration, as I'm sure you've discovered.

 This is an example of a photograph that's then been developed into a textile design.

-So this photograph was taken of a garage door that had a mural on it, and you can see that actually photographs can come from unexpected places.
+So this photograph was taken of a garage door that had a mural on it, and you can see that actually, photographs can come from unexpected places.

-They can be taken really quickly to capture ideas as they happen, and they can be edited either digitally or by hand to explore and develop new ideas over time.
+They can be taken really quickly to capture ideas as they happen, and they can be edited, either digitally or by hand, to explore and develop new ideas over time.

 Drawing helps you observe details closely.